 Construction Act streamlines construction and promotes emission reductions and circular economy

 The Construction Act entered into force on 1 January 2025.
-The time limit for the processing of construction permits, calculation of the carbon footprint of a building and provisions concerning building design in data model format and machine-readable data will enter into force on 1 January 2026.
+The time limit for the processing of construction permits, calculation of the carbon footprint of a building and provisions concerning building design in data model format and machine-readable data entered into force in January 2026.
 The Construction Act contributes to the fight against climate change, promotes a circular economy, streamlines construction and supports the digitalisation of the built environment.

 The Government approved the Construction Act on 1 March 2023.
 In line with the Programme of Prime Minister Petteri Orpo’s Government, amendments were made in the Construction Act that will reduce administrative burden and bureaucracy and clarify the right of appeal.
 This series of amendments is included in the Construction Act that entered into force in the beginning of 2025.